ViniciosLugli/IoT-mqtt-simulator/README.md

 	<img src="https://img.shields.io/github/license/ViniciosLugli/IoT-mqtt-simulator?style=default&logo=opensourceinitiative&logoColor=white&color=78DCE8" alt="license">
 	<img src="https://img.shields.io/github/languages/top/ViniciosLugli/IoT-mqtt-simulator?style=default&color=78DCE8" alt="repo-top-language">
 </p>

 ---

 ## Overview

 A simple IoT simulator that uses MQTT protocol to send and receive messages from a broker.
 The simulator is capable of simulating the SPS30 sensor, which measures the concentration of particles in the air.
+The project use the [MongoDB](https://www.mongodb.com/) database to store the data and [Kafka](https://kafka.apache.org/) with [HiveMQ](https://www.hivemq.com/) integration to send the data to the broker.

 ## Getting Started